 The Yield Moisture Index (YMI) is a simple index that helps the users assess agroclimatic crop conditions during the crop season.
 The YMI for a particular crop is defined as follows:

 AGROCLIMATIC / CROP CONDITION ASSESSMENT

-Assessment of rainfall for the month showed that near to below normal rainfall conditions were experienced in most parts of the country, except for Romblon, western Panay Island, Eastern Samar, and Sulu Archipelago which received below to way below normal rainfall.
+Assessment of rainfall for the month of October showed that near to above normal rainfall conditions were experienced in most parts of the country, except in Benguet, Ifugao, La Union, Pangasinan, Nueva Ecija, Quirino, and Nueva Vizcaya which experienced below normal rainfall conditions.